aandrew-me/tgpt/README.md

 ### From Release

 You can download the executable for your operating system, rename it to `tgpt` (or any other desired name), and then execute it by typing `./tgpt` while in that directory.
 Alternatively, you can add it to your PATH environmental variable and then execute it by simply typing `tgpt`.

-If you find this project useful, please give it a star! ⭐